-The GNSO Council would like to thank the GAC for the well thought out and detailed proposal and would like to again request that the GNSO work collaboratively together to address these questions We believe a good way forward would be solicit volunteers from both the GAC and GNSO to form a committee or task force to work through these issues with the goal of sending those recommendations back to their respective organizations for approval.
-We know time is limited to resolve these matters and remain committed to do so as quickly as possible.
+The GNSO Council would like to thank the GAC for the well-thought out and detailed proposal and would like to again request that the GNSO and the GAC work collaboratively together to address these questions We believe a good way forward would be solicit volunteers from both the GAC and GNSO to form a committee or task force to work through these issues with the goal of sending those recommendations back to their respective organizations for approval.
+We know time to resolve these matters is limited and remain committed to do so as quickly as possible.

 Respectfully submitted,